ChristopherCho/MultiNode-vLLM-serve/README.md

 ## Requirements
-- slurm installed and executable on all nodes
+- tmux and slurm installed on all nodes
 - shared storage mounted on all nodes by the same path